acdc-digital/solopro/README.md

 [![Convex DB](https://img.shields.io/badge/Convex_DB-%23450AFF.svg?style=flat-round&logo=convex&logoColor=white)](https://convex.dev/)

 # Soloist.
 Soloist can be a lot of things, and thats kind of why it's a dynamic app.
-At its core, Soloist aims to help identify self-patterns that allows users to make data-enabled decision making about their personal lives.
-At its heart is the User daily log- a customizable template for each day.
+Behind its simplicity, at its core Soloist aims to help identify self-patterns which allows users to make data-enabled decisions about their personal life.
+At its heart is the Daily Log- a customizable template for each day.
 When a day is submitted, Soloist will automatically generate a summary of your day.
-After 4 cumulative days (based on the latest predictive reseasrch), the User can begin to generate a forecast for the following 3 days.
+After 4 cumulative days (in accordance with the latest predictive reseasrch), the User can begin to generate a forecast for the following 3 days.
 The Feed can be edited any time.
-To alter or enhance each day, the User can also submit notes, media, or tags to include in the Daily Feed - a scrollable reivew of things as they are happening or happened.
+To alter or enhance each day, the user can also submit Notes, Media, or Tags to include in the daily feed - a scrollable waterfall of things as they are happening or happened.
+In the Playground, you can choose to forecast against any 4-consecutive days in the past and compare against the real-time data to see how accurate it actually is.
+Gain key insights as to how your behaviour is changing before it happens.
+Visualize your Daily Score in the 365 Heatmap.
+And add details to your Profile to allow for Automated generation - you don't even have to fill out the log each day, just enable auto-generation and Soloist will use all of your historical information to 'guess' what kind of day you had on any given day.

+Soloist is owned and developped by ACDC.digital.
+This is a For-Profit Open Source repository and contributions are welcome.
+This is a wellness platform where we believe in allowing others to contribute, and take from the work.

+Thank you for stopping by.
+Thsi repo is maintained by: msimon@acdc.digital

 **Latest Version:** 1.4.2